 Over 70 percent of the time, the greatest loss of elevation in the Dallas and Fort Worth area is on an outside wall.
 More often than not, a kitchen wall.

 Until the foundation is stabilized by underpinning, the foundation will continue to drop year after year.
 That is the subject of a whole other article.
 Suffice it to say, a drop along the exterior will cause the wall to lean.

-A year after a kitchen remodel, the improvements should still look great.
+After a year, the improvements should still look great.
 But at this point, adjacent rooms still suffer from foundation distress, and the problem is growing worse.
 Without underpinning support, continued foundation dropping is a foregone conclusion.

 Now it’s reluctantly time to call in the foundation contractor.
-Gosh, sure would be great to get that adjacent bathroom, bedroom or dining room floor level while we are getting the kitchen foundation repaired.
-A competent contractor will advise you that it is not going to happen.
+Gosh, sure would be great to get that adjacent bathroom, bedroom, or dining room floor level while we are getting the kitchen foundation repaired.
+A competent contractor will advise you that it’s not going to happen.
 If the foundation contractor lifts to level those adjacent room floors, the kitchen will be torn up.

 To recover lost elevation more than eight feet from an exterior wall will require interior piers, which cost 30% more than exterior piers.
 Then too, there is the added cost of replacing floor tile, carpeting, or engineered wood overlays.
-And if we are too regain all the lost elevation in adjacent rooms, it means over lifting the remodeled kitchen.
+And if we are to regain all the lost elevation in adjacent rooms, it means over lifting the remodeled kitchen.

 We know how great it is to have an updated kitchen.
 Speaking from personal experience, my wife planned for years, and then for 6 weeks we couldn’t use the stove or sink as our kitchen remodel was underway.
 But the good news is that the floor was level.